a2e-mmc/docs/docs/cases/nyserda.rst

     Auxiliary SST datasets utilized within this study.

-The additional tests that are run include using WRF's sst_skin parameterization, a 1-D ocean mixed-layer model (OMLM), implementing a shallow water roughness parameterization, and changing the land use dataset.
+The additional tests that are run include using WRF's SST skin parameterization, a 1-D ocean mixed-layer model (OMLM), implementing a shallow water roughness parameterization, and changing the land use dataset.
-WRF's sst_skin parameterization :cite:`zeng2005prognostic` prognostically calculates diurnal fluctuations in SST.
+WRF's SST skin parameterization :cite:`zeng2005prognostic` prognostically calculates diurnal fluctuations in SST.
 The 1-D OMLM model :cite:`zi2012new` adjusts SST based on the gradients of SST and other variables such as wind speed.
 Lastly, the shallow water roughness scheme :cite:`jimenez2018need` calculates over-water roughness based on bathymetry (for depths between 10 and 100 m).